mornfall/lart/lart/aa/README.md

 tuples (AML pointer, context tree pointer).
 Instructions get two named metadata slots, `!aa_def` and `!aa_use`, first representing the result points-to set and the other an AML map.

+## Context Trees

+As outlined earlier, context trees are particularly challenging to embed in LLVM metadata.
+The trees are formed with no references to the actual callsites they represent; instead, each callsite gets a unique ID and this ID is stored in the context tree.
+To make lookups easy, each callsite is annotated with a list of context tree nodes that reference its ID.
+Then, to obtain a pointer to the particular callsite instruction from a context tree node, we look at the node's use list -- the only instruction in the use list is the callsite.

 ## An Annotated IR Example